chanzuckerberg/cellxgene-census/docs/cellxgene_census_storage_and_release_policy.md

 * a RELEASE is named with a tag following the conventional format `release-[counter]`:
    `./cell-census/release-[counter]/`

-The Cellxgene Census SOMA-related files MUST be deposited within the release folder on a folder named `soma`:
+The CELLxGENE Census SOMA-related files MUST be deposited within the release folder on a folder named `soma`:

 `./cell-census/release-[counter]/soma/`

-All h5ads used to create the Cellxgene Census MUST be copied within the release folder into a folder named `h5ads`:
+All H5ADs used to create the CELLxGENE Census MUST be copied within the release folder into a folder named `h5ads`:
 `./cell-census/release-[counter]/h5ads/`

 Any dataset changes, additions, or deletions per release MUST be documented in the following human-readable changelog file name `changelog.txt`:

 `./cell-census/changelog.txt`

-The publication date along with the full URI paths for the `soma` folder and the `h5ads` folder  for all Cellxgene Census releases  MUST be recorded in a `json` file with the following naming convention and structure, which will be used as a machine- and human-readable directory of available census builds:
+The publication date along with the full URI paths for the `soma` folder and the `h5ads` folder  for all CELLxGENE Census releases  MUST be recorded in a `json` file with the following naming convention and structure, which will be used as a machine- and human-readable directory of available census builds:

 `./cell-census/releases.json`